JSpeedie/G2ME-legacy/README.md

 6 6 Julian Edward  1710.739430  68.800311 0.05995651 1-0 1/12/2017  TT8
 6 5 Julian Mirza   1700.316507  68.359335 0.05995538 0-1 1/12/2017  TT8
 ```

+### The 'k' flag

+Takes no arguments.
+By default, `G2ME` deletes every file in `player_dir`
+removing the usual step of `$ rm .players/*`, but if you want to run
+consecutive brackets/bracket file, you can use this flag to prevent `G2ME`
+from deleting all the files.

 ### The 'l' flag